Top Acronyms in Software Development

 5. OOP - Object-Oriented Programming

-OOP is a programming paradigm based on the concept of objects, which are instances of classes.
-It uses principles such as inheritance, encapsulation, and polymorphism.
-Common OOP languages include Java, C++, and Python.
+OOP is a programming paradigm based on objects, using principles such as inheritance, encapsulation, and polymorphism.

 6. MVC - Model-View-Controller

-MVC is a software design pattern used for developing user interfaces.
-It divides the related program logic into three interconnected elements: Model (data), View (UI), and Controller (business logic).
+MVC is a software design pattern dividing program logic into three elements: Model (data), View (UI), and Controller (business logic).

 7. SQL - Structured Query Language